ME has spent most of his retirement from service to the United States studying, thinking, and writing about the country he served.

 Let's consider some of Donald Trump's most recent problematic actions.

 - Just the other day, Trump decided to nominate, without vetting, a right-wing partisan Representative to replace Sen. Dan Coats as the Director of Nation Intelligence; the most important job in the intelligence community.
-Not only did his pick, Rep John Ratcliff, have no intelligence experience, he lied on his official bio about having "caught" a bunch of terrorists (he caught none).
+Not only did his pick, Rep John Ratcliff, have no intelligence experience, but he also lied on his official bio about having "caught" a bunch of terrorists (he caught none).
 Trump was forced to withdraw consideration within days.
-This is just the latest example of Volatile Decision Making.
+This is just the latest example of volatile decision making.

 © 2019 Scott Belford